-A healthcare FSA can cover medical, dental, or vision expenses that you would otherwise pay for out of pocket, such as:
+A healthcare FSA covers medical, dental, and vision expenses that you would otherwise pay for out of pocket, such as:

-Your employer may also choose to offer a dependent care FSA.
-You can use the funds in this type of account to pay for the costs of taking care of dependents.
+Employers may also offer a dependent care FSA.
+Funds in this account pay for the costs of child or elderly care.
 Typical expenses under this account include:

 Expenses must be for dependents under the age of 13, or those physically or mentally incapable of caring for themselves.

-There are two ways that you can use your FSA to pay for eligible healthcare expenses:
+There are 2 ways to use your FSA to pay for eligible healthcare expenses: